-Your second vaccine dose should be the same vaccine as your first dose (except in the circumstances given below) - missing the second dose or switching between vaccines is not advised as this may affect the duration of protection.
+Except in the circumstances given below your second vaccine dose should be the same vaccine as your first dose - missing the second dose or switching between vaccines is not advised as this may affect the duration of protection.

 For more information on the NHS protocol for second doses see this patient information leaflet produced by BNSSG Healthier Together

 Can I choose a particular Covid-19 vaccine?